skiadas/Calc2Course/notes/volumes_shell.md

 So when to use which method?
 That depends on which way of the function is easier.
 In general:

-> You can compute a solid of revolution around the $y$ axis either via the Shell method if you have the boundary as a function $y=f(x)$ or via the disc method if you have the boundary as a function $x=g(y)$.
+> You can compute a solid of revolution around the $y$ axis via:
 >
+> - the shell method if you have the boundary as a function $y=f(x)$, or
+> - the disc method if you have the boundary as a function $x=g(y)$.
+>
-> The Disc method uses the same variable of integration as the axis of rotation, the Shell method does the opposite.
+> The Disc method uses the same variable of integration as the axis of rotation, the Shell method uses the other axis.